The Retirement Blueprint™ carves niche in planning & wealth management

 Lofton’s days after high school continued to shape the values and principals behind The Cornerstone Group.
 He earned a bachelor’s degree in business and achieved two conference swim championships at Morehead State University.
 Lofton served as an Army officer in the reserves for 15 years, receiving multiple commendations.
 He also competed in more than 100 triathlons as well as four Ironmans, 10 marathons and a 50-mile ultra-marathon.
 Lofton continued his education by gaining the prestigious AAMS® Designation from the College of Financial Planning and completing the Certified Financial Planner® curriculum at Wright State University.
 He hosts seminars and speaks at colleges and universities about retirement planning and other finance topics.

-Long before Lofton founded The Cornerstone Group, he worked for some of the largest financial companies in the country.
+Long before Lofton founded The Retirement Blueprint™, he worked for some of the largest financial firms in the country.
 His experience with those firms left him uneasy and feeling that he was not remotely fulfilling that purpose for helping families that stemmed from the hallmark moment when he first learned what it was like to not have money.
-Lofton learned that the focus of the large financial firms was benefitting shareholders, CEOs, regional managers, branch managers and advisors before clients.
-He launched The Cornerstone Group to serve as an independent firm that provided personal, customized retirement planning based on each client’s respective lives.
+Lofton learned that the focus of the large financial firms was benefiting shareholders, CEO's, regional managers, branch managers and advisors before clients.
+He launched The Retirement Blueprint™ to serve as an independent firm that provided personal, customized retirement planning based on each client’s respective lives.

 “Simply put, we are the CEO of our clients’ retirement planning, and because we are an independent firm, our clients are our sole focus,” Lofton said.
 “I remember what it was like to see the concern in my mom’s face over struggling for money, and I am still motivated by making sure that our clients have peace of mind as they are planning for retirement and then living in their retirement years.
 Peace of mind is one of the greatest gifts you can give, and feel.”